tmokmss/blog/AmazonQ.md

 4. After the metadata, write the article in markdown format.
 You can also attach images with `![alt text](./images/sample.png)'` notation.
 Create image files in the same directory as `index.md`.
 5. After finished writing the article, submit a GitHub Pull Request.
 Use English for both PR title and description.
 Also, please attach the preview image of the article (screenshot of a browser screen) in the PR.
 To get the screenshot, see the next section.
+6. Make sure the CI status of the PR passing.

 ## How to preview the article